awsdocs/ec2-image-builder-user-guide/doc_source/image-builder-looping-constructs.md

-# Use looping constructs in the AWSTOE application<a name="image-builder-looping-constructs"></a>
+# Use looping constructs in AWSTOE<a name="image-builder-looping-constructs"></a>

-This section provides information to help you create looping constructs in the AWSTOE application\.
+This section provides information to help you create looping constructs in the AWSTOE\.
 Looping constructs define a repeated sequence of instructions\.
-You can use the following types of looping constructs in the AWSTOE application:
+You can use the following types of looping constructs in AWSTOE:
-+ `for` constructs — Iterate over a bounded sequence of integers\.
++ `for` constructs – Iterate over a bounded sequence of integers\.
 + `forEach` constructs
-  + `forEach` loop with input list — Iterates over a finite collection of strings\.
+  + `forEach` loop with input list – Iterates over a finite collection of strings\.
-  + `forEach` loop with delimited list — Iterates over a finite collection of strings joined by a delimiter\.
+  + `forEach` loop with delimited list – Iterates over a finite collection of strings joined by a delimiter\.

 **Note**
 Looping constructs support only string data types\.